 Built off the Porsche 356, the first 911s had a longer wheel-base and a larger engine going from the 356’s 1.6-liter 4-cylinder to a 2.0-liter flat-six.
-The rear weight bias, semi-trailing arm rear suspension, and what was still a relatively short wheelbase made the 911 a uniquely agile sports car.
+The rear weight bias, semi-trailing arm rear suspension, and what was still a short wheelbase made the 911 a uniquely agile sports car.
 The design was spearheaded by Ferdinand Alexander “Butzi” Porsche with elements that built and refined those of the 356.
 The classic 911 look was cemented and, despite all the updates, has still largely survived the test of time.

 Briefly (from 1965-68) Porsche offered an entry-level 911 under the name 912.
 These kept a smaller 4-cylinder engine with either 1.6-liter or 2.0-liter versions.
-They may have been under powered compared to the flat-6 911s but their combination of reliability and drivability made them a popular choice, nonetheless.
+They may have been underpowered compared to the flat-6 911s but their combination of reliability and drivability made them a popular choice, nonetheless.
 Plus, one is featured in Wes Anderson’s The Darjeeling Limited so that’s something.

 In 1967, Porsche attempted to preempt new US safety regulations, which would have effectively outlawed convertibles, by introducing the Targa top.
-The Targa top design featured a roll-bar and detachable roof panel which allowed drivers to have a “convertible experience” and remain safe(ish) in a roll-over.
+The Targa top design featured a rollbar and detachable roof panel which allowed drivers to have a “convertible experience” and remain safe(ish) in a roll-over.
 The name “Targa” was taken from the Sicilian Targa Florio motor race which Porsche had won five times up to that point before adding another victory there in, you guessed it, 1967.
 Porsche would go on to win the Targa Florio four more times before the race’s discontinuation in 1977.

-The Carrera RS was the first of the second-generation G-Series cars and also the first 911 with the signature duck-tail rear spoiler.
+The Carrera RS was the first of the second-generation cars and the first 911 with the signature duck-tail rear spoiler.
 The engine got another bump up, this time to a 2.7L putting out 210hp.
 The RS stands for rennsport or racing sport, and, continuing their naming convention of nodding toward famous races, the Carrera portion of the name was taken from the Mexican Carrera Panamericana Race.

-First turbocharged 911, came with a 3.0-liter engine 260hp known for extreme turbo lag and a very large rear spoiler known alternately as the “whale tail” or “tea-tray.”
+First turbocharged 911, came with a 3.0-liter engine 260hp known for extreme turbo lag and a large rear spoiler known alternately as the “whale tail” or “tea-tray.”

 The Carrera 4, or 964, was a major overhaul of the 911 featuring 85% new components.
 The front suspension traded out for MacPherson struts, but the rear suspension kept the semi-trailing arm set up.
 The engine was upgraded to a 3.6-liter, AWD was now on tap, and a turbo version was added in 1990.
 Also, in 1990, the Carrera 2 added back the RWD option.